Dr Minah Gaviola

 Biography

 Dr. Minah Gaviola is a registered nurse and a Lecturer of the School of Nursing and Midwifery, College of Health, Medicine and Wellbeing.
 Minah completed Master of Nursing – Advanced Practice (Older People) in 2015 and PhD in Nursing in 2020.
-Minah has published papers from her thesis and has presented the findings at national and international conferences.
+Minah has published papers from her thesis and post PhD projects and has presented at national and international conferences.

 Minah has more than 15 years’ experience in nursing.
 Minah’s career development started in the Philippines where she taught at a school of nursing for six years.
-For the past ten years, Minah’s clinical experience has been mainly in the residential aged care.
+Minah’s clinical experience has been mainly in the residential aged care where she was employed for over ten years.
 Minah has an extensive experience in the care of older people, dementia specific care, and palliative care in the residential aged care context.
 Minah’s passion for quality older person care was among her motivators for undertaking postgraduate and PhD studies.
 Minah’s teaching experience in Australia has been with the University of Newcastle, starting as a sessional academic in 2019 and a full-time lecturer in 2022.

 Minah’s research interests include psychosocial interventions for older people and people with dementia in residential aged care, staff training on dementia specific care and palliative care, culturally appropriate care to older people from CALD backgrounds, and healthy ageing.
 Minah is currently a member of the board of an aged care provider in the Hunter Region.